Teddy Tarbotton

-Teddy Tarbotton (born 29 September 2007) is an English professional footballer who plays as a midfielder for Farnborough on loan from club Queens Park Rangers.
+Teddy Tarbotton (born 29 September 2007) is an English professional footballer who plays as a midfielder for club Queens Park Rangers.

 Club career

 Queens Park Rangers

 Tarbotton started his career with Hull City, before joining Queens Park Rangers in December 2020.
 On 12 August 2025, he made his first-team debut for Queens Park Rangers in a 3–2 away defeat to Plymouth Argyle in the EFL Cup, replacing Elijah Dixon-Bonner in the 90th minute.

 Just over a week later, he joined Southern League Premier Division South side, Bracknell Town on initially on loan until January 2026.
 Tarbotton made 13 appearances and scored twice in all competitions before his loan was cut short in October, allowing him to join National League South side Farnborough on another loan deal lasting until January.